 After a bit of practice, most knitters find working from charts much more intuitive, quick, and simple than working from line-by-line text instructions.

-Each square is a stitch ::: start with the key
+The basics – each square is a stitch, start with the key

 In a chart, each square represents a knitting stitch, similar to the way that each abbreviation in text instructions does (for example k2tog or p1).
 The first thing you should check when you start knitting from a chart is the key or legend, and chart notes if they are included.
 This will explain which symbols represent which kind of stitches.
 Often, an empty square means to knit the stitch, and generally, a yarn-over will be represented by an O in the square.
 However, each designer may have a different format and set of symbols.
 Once you understand the meaning of each of the symbols, you can proceed to knitting the chart.

 Are all rows shown… or just the RS rows?

 Charts will either show all rows (or rounds) or only illustrate one side of the work, usually the right side.
 If the chart shows only right side rows, text instructions will be given for how to work the wrong side rows.
 The omission of wrong-side rows is common in lace charts, because many lace patterns are simply purled on wrong-side rows.
 As you can see from this illustration, the structure of the lace pattern shows up much more clearly when the wrong-side rows (which aren’t conveying much information) are removed.

 But how do I actually knit following a chart?